ixaris/ixaris-oss/commons-async/lib/README.md

 ## Async

-Using Async, code can be written in a seemingly synchronous fashion.
-Such code is then transformed to equivalent asynchronous code by the transformer.
+Using this library, Java code can be written in a seemingly synchronous fashion, and then transformed to equivalent asynchronous code by the transformer.
 See [`ix-commons-async-transformer`](../transformer/README.md).

 Asynchronous methods should return an implementation of `CompletionStage`.
 Either return `Async` or annotate the